xdpiqbx/xdpiqbx/README.md

 I'm almost done with my basic programming training and ready to start looking for a job.

-I understand well that I do not have enough work experience in team solving of business tasks.
+Even though my experience in solving business tasks with a team is limited, I am a very fast learner and a good communicator with a sharp eye for details.

-But if you are looking for such an inexperienced employee in your team, I am ready to take on the job.
+If you are looking for a hard-working, self-motivated junior (trainee) developer with a huge desire to learn more, look no further, I am your guy =)

 ---